Bastl34/rustray/Readme.md

-# Raytracer build with Rust
+# Rustray - a raytracer build with Rust

 ## Screenshots